gman999/doc/openbsd/soekris-4801-openbsd.md

 ###Finally###

-The Soekris running OpenBSD should be ready for any number of simple functions at this point, with the obvious restraints one would expect from a device from a low-powered legacy device.
+The Soekris running OpenBSD should be ready for any number of simple functions at this point, with the obvious restraints one would expect from a low-powered legacy device.